Europa Universalis V

 Europa Universalis V is a grand strategy game developed by Paradox Tinto and published by Paradox Interactive.
 It is the sequel to the 2013 game Europa Universalis IV.

-The game was officially announced on 8 May 2025 and released on 4 November 2025.
+It was announced on 8 May 2025 and released on 4 November 2025.
 It received generally favorable reviews from critics.

 Gameplay

-Europa Universalis V is a grand strategy game that allows players to take control of a country and guide it through world history, spanning from 1 April 1337 to 1 January 1837.
-Unlike previous installments, most parts of the gameplay can be automated at the players discretion, allowing the player to focus on specific mechanics such as trade or military while giving control over the others to the game's AI.
+Europa Universalis V is a grand strategy game that allows players to take control of a country and guide it through the period from 1 April 1337 to 1 January 1837.
+Unlike in previous entries in the series, most parts of the gameplay can be automated at the player's discretion, allowing the player to focus on specific mechanics such as trade or military while giving control over the others to the game's AI.

+Europa Universalis V places a stronger emphasis on population simulation and internal state management than its predecessors, with the introduction of a detailed population system intended to model social classes, migration, and economic productivity over time.

 Development

 Europa Universalis V was developed by Paradox Tinto.
-During development, the game was known as "Project Caesar", and began development in 2020.
-Starting in early 2024, Paradox Tinto began quietly releasing forum posts called "Tinto Talks", which would showcase several aspects of the game.
-These included mechanics centered around the games economy management, its map and depiction of the Holy Roman Empire, and diplomacy features.
+During its development, which began in 2020, it was known as "Project Caesar".
+Starting in early 2024, Paradox Tinto began releasing forum posts known as "Tinto Talks", which showcased several aspects of the game.
+These included mechanics centered around the economy management, its map, its depiction of the Holy Roman Empire, and diplomacy features.
 Later, on 10 January 2025, Paradox began releasing posts under the name "Tinto Flavour", which focused on specific countries in the game.
 The game was officially announced on 8 May 2025.